 - New functional road classification schema has been applied

 - A slight screening (transparency) has been applied to some features to enhance visibility of multiple competing layers

 - New shaded relief layer for enhanced view of the terrain

 - Military installation boundaries, post offices and cemeteries

-Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Obama's emergency disaster declaration issued for the State of Washington.
+Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Obama's disaster declaration issued for the State of Indiana.

 Assistance for the State and Affected Local Governments Can Include as Required:Language English

 WASHINGTON, D.C. – The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the State of Indiana to supplement state and local recovery efforts in the area affected by a severe winter storm and snowstorm during the period of January 5-9, 2014.Language English

 DENTON, Texas ––In three months, new flood maps for West Baton Rouge Parish in Louisiana will become effective.